 Safflower oil is available to buy from health food stores, some supermarkets, and online.

 As with all oils, safflower is high in calories and low in many nutrients.
-Therefore, use it sparingly and as part of a balanced diet.
+Therefore, people should use it sparingly and as part of a balanced diet.